bsmith89/blog/content/Education/python-lesson-balance.md

 # State of the Python lesson #

-As of this writing, the current default Python lesson for Software Carpentry is the ["Novice Inflammation" lesson][inflammation-lesson].
+As of this writing, the current default Python lesson for Software Carpentry is the ["Novice Inflammation" lesson][inflammation-lesson][^inflammation-commit].
-I have [written previously][previous-experience-blog-post] about my experience with this lesson, and have not been shy with both my praise and criticism when discussing it with fellow instructors.
+I have [written previously][previous-experience] about my experience with this lesson, and have not been shy with my criticism when discussing it with fellow instructors.
 There is a _lot_ to be positive about in the composition of this lesson.
 It has been an effective approach to teaching Python to what at this point